mbelloc/SIRIUS/README.md

 #### Translation options
 Translation parameters can be specified with options `--row-trans` and `--col-trans`.
-* `--row-trans ROW_TRANSLATION --col-trans COL_TRANSLATION` where ROW_TRANSLATION and COL_TRANSLATION are floating point translations respectively on x and y axis.
+* `--row-trans ROW_TRANSLATION --col-trans COL_TRANSLATION` where ROW_TRANSLATION and COL_TRANSLATION are floating point translations respectively on y and x axis.
 By default these two options are set to 0.0 so no translation is applied.
+If these parameters are set up, only the translation will be performed even if zoom parameters are also set.
 Note that any translation will result in a cropped image due to the removing of periodized borders.
 The cropped size on x and y axis is equivalent to the given parameters.

 #### Filter options